W W W W World Wide Web Witness Inc.

 It is here that Delitzsch makes an improvement even on the NIV - in this case - excellent rendering here.
 After all, if the valley is sweet to the DEAD, there is clearly some sort of imagery.
 He quite grammatically, translates vv.
 32:

-§"And he is brought to the grace,
+§"And he is brought to the grave,

 And over the tomb he still keepeth watch.